Proxemics: Applications

+Architecture

+Hall's original work on proxemics was conducted with the aim of informing architectural and urban planning practice, to design living and working spaces to better fit human needs and feelings, and to avoid behavioral sink.
+In particular, Hall emphasized the need for individuals to be allocated enough personal space for comfort, and the differences in these needs between cultures, especially the multiple, different, immigrant cultures found in large cities.

+Work psychology

 The theory of proxemics is often considered in relation to the impact of technology on human relationships.
 While physical proximity cannot be achieved when people are connected virtually, perceived proximity can be attempted, and several studies have shown that it is a crucial indicator in the effectiveness of virtual communication technologies.
 These studies suggest that various individual and situational factors influence how close we feel to another person, regardless of distance.
 The mere-exposure effect originally referred to the tendency of a person to positively favor those who they have been physically exposed to most often.
 However, recent research has extended this effect to virtual communication.
-This work suggests that the more someone communicates virtually with another person, the more he is able to envision that person's appearance and workspace, therefore fostering a sense of personal connection.
+This work suggests that the more someone communicates virtually with another person, the more they are able to envision that person's work habits and workspace, therefore fostering a sense of personal connection.
 Increased communication has also been seen to foster common ground, or the feeling of identification with another, which leads to positive attributions about that person.
 Some studies emphasize the importance of shared physical territory in achieving common ground, while others find that common ground can be achieved virtually, by communicating often.

 Much research in the fields of communication, psychology, and sociology, especially under the category of organizational behavior, has shown that physical proximity enhances peoples' ability to work together.
 Face-to-face interaction is often used as a tool to maintain the culture, authority, and norms of an organization or workplace.
 An extensive body of research has been written about how proximity is affected by the use of new communication technologies.
 The importance of physical proximity in co-workers is often emphasized.